DocSavage/shellserver/README.md

 ## Go Developers

-There's only one small file, shellserver.go, and it's cross-compiled with [goxc](http://www.laher.net.nz/goxc/) but has only been passed testing with 64-bit Mac.
+There's only one small file, shellserver.go, and it's cross-compiled with [goxc](http://www.laher.net.nz/goxc/) but has only passed testing with 64-bit Mac.

 ## TODO